You should use the more structured Custom Meta Data feature if possible. Custom Fields should only be used for the "special" cases

 Nodinite comes pre-loaded with plugins for most common scenarios.
 Custom fields can be Set, re-used and assigned on each of the artifacts in the Repository Model model.

-The lists are "global" but different set of values can be used on the artifacts of the Repository Model model.
+The lists are "global" but a different set of values can be used on the artifacts of the Repository Model model.

 - Integration "INT001" with Custom Field "Technical Contacts" can have Henrik and Michael assigned